LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ### Code licences

-LocalGov IMS is released under the GPLv2 (or later version).
+Local Gov IMS is released under the GPLv2 (or later version).
 See our licensing decision note for further information.
 Code repositories and testing infrastructure will be hosted on platforms that support open source projects for free (like Gitlab and Github).

 ### Documentation licences